Doctrinal basis, its applications and implementation at St. Paul’s Anglican Church – Rakaia District

-- The Christian faith as declared in creeds known as the Apostles’ Creed, the Nicene Creed and the Athanasian Creed.
+The Christian faith as declared in creeds known as the Apostles’ Creed, the Nicene Creed and the Athanasian Creed.

 Baptism and the Lord’s Supper as the two sacraments ordained by Christ himself.

 The Book of Common Prayer as set forth by the Church of England in 1662, together with the Form and Manner of Making Ordaining and Consecrating of Bishops Priests and Deacons and the Articles of Religion agreed in 1562 as the authorised standard of worship and doctrine.

 The 2008 Jerusalem Declaration as a contemporary expression of Anglican doctrine and practice.

-- St Paul’s Anglican Church is a Christ-centred church in the historic Anglican tradition.
+St Paul’s Anglican Church is a Christ-centred church in the historic Anglican tradition.
 It is part of the one holy, catholic and apostolic church of our Lord Jesus Christ, which is the household of God, a pillar and buttress of the truth.
 Its overarching task is to glorify God, engaging in the Mission of God in all its aspects, led and empowered by the Holy Spirit.
 Respectful of its particular context—a nation founded on the Treaty of Waitangi, and the principles of partnership enshrined therein—it will:

 proclaim the Gospel of Christ and his kingdom, calling all to repentance and faith in him;

 disciple believers for the work of ministry in the Church, the community and the world, that we may present everyone mature in Christ;

 discern, develop and deploy leaders;

-- seek to plant and multiply churches;
+seek to plant the Word and build churches;

-- promote true worship of God – worship in spirit and truth;
+promote true worship of God – worship in spirit and truth;

-- support the suffering Church throughout the world;
+support the suffering Church throughout the world;

-- proclaim the Lordship of Christ over all creation, working in every sphere to advance the values and purposes of his Kingdom, in accordance with his justice and righteousness;
+proclaim the Lordship of Christ over all creation, working in every sphere to advance the values and purposes of his Kingdom, in accordance with his justice and righteousness;

-- nurture full communion with other faithful Anglican churches, dioceses and provinces.
+nurture full communion with other faithful Anglican churches, dioceses and provinces.

 SECTION 3: IMPLEMENTATION

-- Members have a responsibility to hold the minister, vestry and wardens accountable to uphold the doctrine and practice of the church
+Members have a responsibility to hold the minister, vestry and wardens accountable to uphold the doctrine and practice of the church

-The creeds can be found in ‘The Book of Common Prayer’ – https://www.bcponline.org
+The creeds can be found in ‘The Book of Common Prayer’ – www.bcponline.org

 catholic – meaning ‘universal’ – referring broadly to the worldwide Christian Church or to all believers in Jesus Christ regardless of denominational affiliation.